DavidChekrdzin/Minesweeper-Game/README.md

 Instructions to run the application:

 Download the repository

 Open the Minesweeper folder using your preferred Java IDE.

-Run the program using your IDE by running the main class inside Minesweeper\Minesweeper\src\main\java\Minesweeper
+Run the program using your IDE by running the main class inside:
+Minesweeper\Minesweeper\src\main\java\Minesweeper

 Have fun!